We engage with a range of people and organizations beyond our taught programmes of study and externally-funded research projects.

 Led by OU academics Katerina Alexiou and Theodore Zamenopoulos with The Glass-House Community Led Design and in collaboration with Bow Arts, Bromley by Bow Centre, Poplar Harca and artists Simon Daw, Paul Burgess and Emma Crouch.

-Finally we want to acknowledge that The Open University is the host for the Sir Geoffrey Vickers papers and an online catalogue of them is available from the OU Archive web pages.
+The Open University is the host for the Sir Geoffrey Vickers papers and an online catalogue of them is available from the OU Archive web pages.

-Sir (Charles) Geoffrey Vickers (1894-1982) had a varied life as a lawyer, soldier, economic intelligence officer and legal advisor.
+Sir (Charles) Geoffrey Vickers (1894-1982) had a varied life as a lawyer, soldier, economic intelligence officer, and legal advisor.
 In the later years of his life he became a prolific writer and speaker on the subject of social systems analysis and the complex patterns of social organization.

 The catalogue is also available from the Archives Hub website.
 The Archives Hub is a national gateway to descriptions of archives within UK universities and colleges.
 As part of the Hub, the Vickers catalogue is now cross-searchable with hundreds of other collections.